appsody/website/DEVELOPMENT.md

 ```
 gatsby build
 ```
-The build needs to successful.
+This build needs to successful before continuing to serve the website.

 2. Serve the website
 ```
-gastby serve
+gatsby serve
 ```

 3. Access the website on http://localhost:9000 and complete any visual checks.